15 Dec VAT Late Filing Penalties

 You must file your VAT return online by the end of the month plus 7 calendar days of the period end.
 For example for a quarter ended in May, you must file your VAT return by the 7th of July.

 If paying by cheque you must pay by the VAT return due date but if paying electronically you can also pay any VAT due by the 7th.
-Again, HMRC do not accept Faster Payments so you must ensure funds clear by then.
+Again, HMRC does not accept Faster Payments so you must ensure funds clear by then.
 Furthermore, if paying by direct debit HMRC will collect payment a further 3 working days after the 7th.

 There are different rules depending on your turnover.
 The table below summarises the rules for surcharges where deadlines are not met: